jetkan-yk/nlp-project/README.md

 3. Train, test & evaluate the model by running `python3 main.py [1 | 2]` which performs these actions on `subtask 1 or 2`:
    1. Load all data from the `data/` folder
    2. Randomly split the dataset into training & testing set
-   3. Train the model and store in the `model` file
+   3. Train the model using the training set and store the model in the `model` file
-   4. Test the model and generate an `output` file
+   4. Test the model against the testing set
    5. Evaluate the test output and generate a `summary` file

 ### Useful flags